 Portfolio Group Spend Analysis

 Portfolio group spend analysis is part of the first critical step in making an informed business decision in the Strategic Sourcing process.
 It is a powerful tool that provides knowledge within the context of a portfolio about how much is being spent; the specific nature of the purchases (Services or S&E); buying practices (i.e., contract characteristics); and what contracting parties (i.e., requiring offices, contracting offices and suppliers) are involved.
 A portfolio group spend analysis also identifies opportunities to create significant cost savings, leverage economies of scale, employ demand management principles and draws attention to procurement best practices.
-DPAP/PASS provides annual portfolio group spend analyses to Military Departments and Defense Agencies to enable and sustain their strategic sourcing efforts.
+DPAP/SA provides annual portfolio group spend analyses to Military Departments and Defense Agencies to enable and sustain their strategic sourcing efforts.

-DPAP/PASS conducts the annual spend analysis employing a portfolio management approach.
+DPAP/SA conducts the annual spend analysis employing a portfolio management approach.
 Portfolio management provides a collaboration framework for centralized oversight within OUSD (AT&L) coupled with decentralized execution at the Military Departments and Defense Agencies.
 By driving collaboration, portfolio management: